DIVORCE MEDIATION – SEPARATION AGREEMENT

 NFP & EQUALIZATION

 When a marriage ends, the equal contribution of each person to the marriage is recognized by law.
-The value of any kind of asset or debt that was acquired during the marriage, and still exists at separation is called Net Family Property, and must be divided equally between the spouses.
+The value of any kind of asset or debt that was acquired during the marriage, and still exists at separation is called Net Family Property.
+The NFP Statement shows what an equal division looks like.
 The payment made to ensure equal division of property is called an Equalization Payment.

 Spousal Support is the amount of money paid by one spouse to the other after separation or divorce.
 Many factors may affect whether a spouse is entitled to support and how much support they should receive.
 Child Support is governed by Canadian law.
 The amount of child support is based on each parent’s income, the number of children, and residency arrangements.